Nonggirrnga Marawili

+Nonggirrnga Marawili (c.
+1939–2023) was an Australian Yolngu painter and printmaker.

+Early life

-Nonggirrnga Marawili (born c.
-1939) is an Australian Yolngu painter and printmaker.
-She is the daughter of the acclaimed artist and pre-contact warrior Mundukul.
-Marawili was born on the beach at Darrpirra, near Djarrakpi (Cape Shield), as a member of the Madarrpa clan.
-She grew up in both Yilpara and Yirrkala in Arnhem Land in the Northern Territory, but lived wakir', meaning her family would move frequently, camping at Madarrpa clan-related sites between Blue Mud Bay and Groote Eylandt. she lives and works in the community at Yirrkala.
+Nonggirrnga Marawili was born around 1939, the daughter of the acclaimed artist and pre-contact warrior Mundukul.
+Marawili was born on the beach at Darrpirra, near Djarrakpi (Cape Shield), as a member of the Madarrpa clan of the Yirritja moiety of the Yolngu people.

+She grew up in both Yilpara and Yirrkala in Arnhem Land in the Northern Territory, but lived wakir', meaning her family would move frequently, camping at Madarrpa clan-related sites between Blue Mud Bay and Groote Eylandt.
+Marawili died at Yirrkala in October 2023.

 Career

+Early work and clan designs

-Marawili learnt how to paint on bark in the 1980s while assisting her late husband, Djutadjuta Mununggurr, with his artwork depicting his designs from clan, Djapu.
+Marawili learnt how to paint on bark in the 1980s while assisting her husband, Djutadjuta Mununggurr, with his artwork depicting his designs from the Djapu clan.
 During this time, they both played an integral role revitalising Yolngu art practice, which had grown stale due to repetitiveness and the tourist market.
+By securing permission to paint Dhuwa/Djapu clan designs through working with her husband, Marawili stands as a critical figure in breaking down gender barriers in Yolngu history, as traditionally, these clan designs were the exclusive province of men.
 In her practice she depicts the sacred forms from her Madarrpa heritage and the stories shared with her by her father, Mundukul, and late husband.

+Printmaking

 Marawili's printmaking career started after art-coordinator Andrew Blake opened the Yirrkala Print Space in 1995.
 These prints feature both aspects of daily life and aspects of various clans including Djapu, Madarrpa and Galpu.
+As printmaking is done mechanically, the Elders Council of the art centre stated that the miny'tji, or sacred clan designs, would be forbidden in the print space and must be painted by hand on barks instead.
+Miny'tji are a part of the landscape and act as a visual representation of ancestral power for the Yolngu.
+As a result of the restriction on printmaking, many of Marawili's works included references to clan designs without explicitly reproducing them.
 Between the years of 1998 and 2015 she has created 21 prints including screen prints, etchings, and woodblock prints.
 Some notable print works of hers are Garrangali (1998), Bäru (1999) and Guya (2001).

 Blake also brought back the tradition of "big barks" at Yirrkala which renewed the community's interest in bark painting.
+Previously, the primary form of barks were small paintings for tourists known as "suitcase barks".
 This led Nonggirrnga to her first solo commission, Banumbirr, Morning Star, in 1994.
-She, then, was commissioned by John Kluge in 1996, creating Djapu, Galpu Ties which was a collaborative work with fellow artists Rerrkirrwanga and Marrnyula Mununggurr.
+She was then commissioned by John Kluge in 1996, creating Djapu, Galpu Ties which was a collaborative work with fellow artists Rerrkirrwanga and Marrnyula Mununggurr.
 As the name suggests, this work was about ties between her husband's clan, Djapu, and her mother's clan, Galpu.